SESMG/SESMG/README.md

 ### Step 2) Download the Spreadsheet Energy System Model Generator from GIT as .zip folder

-### Step 3) Extract the .zip folder into any directory on the computer.
+### Step 3) Extract the .zip folder into any directory on the computer
+Watch out: we do not support spaces in the path yet.
+It will lead to an error if there is one.

 ### Step 4) Install pip (Linux only)